-- Superannuation Industry (Supervision) Act 1993 - Income Tax Assessment Act 1997 - Corporations Act 2001 (if there is a corporate trustee involved) - SMSF Trust Deed

-• and other general rules, including those imposed under other tax and trust laws
+- Superannuation Industry (Supervision) Act 1993 - Superannuation Industry (Supervision) Regulations 1994 - Income Tax Assessment Act 1997 - Corporations Act 2001 (if there is a corporate trustee involved) - SMSF Trust Deed - and other general rules, including those imposed under other tax and trust laws

-The ATO can impose significant penalties should you knowingly do the wrong thing in your SMSF which is why you need to know, understand and complete your responsibilities and obligations to ensure your fund remains compliant at all times.
+The ATO can impose significant penalties should you knowingly do the wrong thing in your SMSF.
+This is why you need to know, understand and perform your responsibilities and obligations to ensure your fund remains compliant at all times.

-5 Avoid a liquidity trap
+5. Avoid a Liquidity Trap

-When trying to run a successful SMSF it is important to avoid a liquidity trap and ensure your fund has liquid funds available to facilitate payments being made if needed.
+When trying to run a successful SMSF it is important to avoid a liquidity trap and ensure your fund has liquid funds available to pay benefits and cover expenses when they fall due.

 As seen, one of the advantages of an SMSF is the ability to invest in a variety of assets, including property and business premises.
 Although these assets can be very beneficial in growing your long-term wealth, they may present a problem if your fund needs to suddenly pay benefits out to one of its members (eg. due to disability or death).
-In this instance, you may be required to sell the asset quickly in order to pay the member's benefit - resulting in the fund potentially receiving a lower than market price.
+In this instance, you may be required to sell the asset quickly in order to pay the member's benefit - resulting in the fund potentially receiving a lower than desirable price.

-Having a portion of the SMSFs funds invested in liquid assets (such as shares, cash etc.,) is a great way to potentially avoid this trap as it allows quick access to your money should you need it.
+Having a portion of the SMSFs funds invested in liquid assets (such as cash, listed shares etc.) is a great way to potentially avoid this trap as it allows quick access to your money should you need it.

-6 Choose the right SMSF Administrator
+6. Choose the right SMSF Administrator

-Utilising an SMSF Administrator to look after the day-to-day management, and to assist with the legal requirements of your fund is a great step towards running a successful SMSF as it can save you both time and money.
+Utilising an SMSF Administrator to look after the day-to-day management, and to assist with the compliance requirements of your fund is a great step towards running a successful SMSF as it can save you both time and money.